isabella232/journeys.en/help/using/expression/advanced-editor-use-cases.md

 **In conditions**

-Condition that checks the place from which the geofence event has been triggered is "Arlington":
+This condition retrieve only the geofence events triggered in "Arlington":

     ```
         @{GeofenceEntry
                     .placeContext
                     .POIinteraction
                     .POIDetail
                     .name} == "Arlington"
     ```

-Explanation: This is a strict string comparison (case sensitive), equivalent to a query in simple mode that uses ‘equal to’ with ‘Is sensitive’ checked.
+Explanation: This is a strict string comparison (case sensitive), equivalent to a query in simple mode that uses `equal to` with `Is sensitive` checked.

-The same query with ‘Is sensitive’ unchecked will generate the following expression in advanced mode:
+The same query with `Is sensitive` unchecked will generate the following expression in advanced mode:

     ```
         equalIgnoreCase(@{GeofenceEntry
                         .placeContext
                         .POIinteraction
                         .POIDetail
                         .name}, "Arlington")
     ```

 **In actions**

-The following expression allows you to define the CRM ID in an action personalization field :
+The following expression allows you to define the CRM ID in an action personalization field:

     ```
     substr(@{MobileAppLaunch